,

 Mexican smelter

-The whole area is scattered with old mines.
-With most of them being worked for gold.
+The whole area is scattered with old mines, most of them being worked for gold.
 The vast majority of them are all small and never amounted to much, except the nearby Rose Mine, which was quite profitable, but that is the exception.
-There are interesting early workings here though, besides the smelter.
+There are interesting early workings here, though, aside from the smelter.

 Rock cabin ruins

-Just around the corner and a short hike away is another mining site.
+Another mining site is just around the corner and a short hike away.
 Although it isn't big, it has an adit and an arrastra.
 It doesn't see much visitation, and stuff like that always gets my attention.

 I couldn't find any information on who worked the mine or built the arrastra, but it looks early from the old cans and debris scattered around.
 It also looks like someone reworked it in more modern times, looking for placer gold.